AbhiTheModder/frida_injection/README.md

 4)Disable SSL Pinning and root checkers. and many more things....

 Frida is one of the best tools to use during an application penetration testing.

+ ## What is this script?

+  The script does the following:

+1 Unzips the APK passed as input.
+2 Asks for the architecture of the Android device.
+There are two options: The architecture is known, then the gadget is injected only for that architecture.
+The architecture is unknow, then the gadget is injected in all architectures.
+3 Asks for the library to be injected, then downloads the last gadget from Frida repository and injects it.
+4 Removes the old signature.
+5 Generates the APK with the name my_app.apk

+ # IDEA

+ Executable formats include libraries that are linked with executable.
+In the loading phase of the executable, the loader iterates over these libraries and map them in the memory space of the process.
+Once mapped it calls its constructor.
+The idea is to add frida-agent.so as a dependency of native libraries embedded in the APK.

 ### NOTE
  This tool is inspired by "https://gitlab.com/jlajara/frida-gadget-lief-injector" Jorge/Frida gadget Lief injection but with new UI